-Soap nuts are the shells of the fruit of the Indian ritha tree and can be used as effective laundry soap, to make a surface cleaner or even to deter slugs in the garden!
+Soap nuts are the shells of the fruit of the Indian ritha tree and can be used as an effective laundry soap, to make a surface cleaner or even to deter slugs in the garden!
 Naturally hypoallergenic and suitable to those with nut allergies (they are shells, not nuts), using soap nuts can help you avoid the harsh chemicals in conventional cleaning products.
 They are also very easy and fun to use!

-Organic laundry soap nuts - 200g bag and refills
+Organic laundry soap nuts

 Your clothing will come out clean.
 The same six nuts can be used three times before they need to be composted - you can tell when the nuts get softer and less soapy.
 If you want to get a last use out of your soap nuts, boil them in water, cool and pour the water on your garden plants to deter slugs.